snaphat/community_lights/README.md

 	*               otherwise it will be mistaken for one of the previous optional parameters.
 	*               Generally, it is adviseable to avoid any single letter followed by a number.
 	*
+	* Conelight ...params
+	* - Same as Flashlight params above, but is a cone shape.
+	*
+	* Spotlight ...params
+	* - Same as Flashlight params above, but is a cone shape with a spot.
+	*
 	* Example note tags:
 	*
 	* <cl: light 250 #ffffff>